Nonverbal communication: Vocalics

 Nonverbal communication stands in contrast to communication through words, but includes other aspects of the speech signal.
 In particular, prosody, and in particular vocalics, plays a very important part in nonverbal communication.
 Prosodic properties such as tempo, volume, inflection, pauses, and pitch can combine to communicate emotion and attitude without using specific words.
 Vocalics also includes emblems, or sounds with specific meanings, such as vocalizing "brrr" when cold, and mental-state indicators, like "hmm" when thinking about something, and other nonlexical but meaningful sounds.
 These sounds are often accompanied by other nonverbal cues.

 Infants heavily rely on nonverbal vocalics to communicate their needs.
 As caregivers talk with their baby, the baby can pick up intonation as well start to mimic and use it themselves.
 As they go on, babies can pick up more and learn how to develop their own voices and vocalics.

 Furthermore, in a study highlighted by Pearce and Conklin, they found that changing the vocalics of an audio recording of the same speech gave different results of liking.
 When the speaker gave his speech as more conversational instead of dynamic, he was deemed more trust worthy.

 Vocalics can heavily influence communication through its many different cues.

+Online

+Online nonverbal communication is nonverbal communication done through an online medium, such as text messaging and video calling.
+Whilst it may differ from face-to-face communication and cues, it retains similar importance when it comes to relaying information between individuals.
+Elements such as Emojis and GIFs provide crucial information of context or emotion to aid in understanding despite the physical barrier when text messaging.
+Within video, cues like gestures, facial expressions, and body language are observed to be displayed stronger than usual to properly articulate emotion and meaning.
+Nonverbal cues being used through online mediums have been observed enhancing social presence, or the showcasing of personal characteristics within an online community, by giving personal or emotional information and contributing to engagement in online environments.